8.2

 8.5

-The knit upper provided excellent airflow, keeping my feet comfortable and cool during warm 75°F spring days in Lisbon.
+The knit upper provides excellent airflow, keeping feet comfortable and cool on warm travel days, according to many traveler reviews.

 Perfect For